Model Compression vs. Adversarial Robustness: An Empirical Study on Language Models for Code: Empirical Results

-To evaluate the impact of compression strategies on the robustness of language models for code under adversarial attacks, we explore different levels of pruning and quantization, as described in Section \ref{MCS}.
+To evaluate the impact of compression strategies on the robustness of code language models under adversarial attacks, we explore different levels of pruning and quantization, as described in Section \ref{MCS}.
 Figure \ref{PruningVsAccuracy} illustrates how compressed models perform across various weight pruning ratios.
+For clarity, we present results for representative models from each architectural category.
+The full set of experimental results is available in our replication package.

-As shown in Figure \ref{PruningVsAccuracy}, up to 40 percent of the weights can be pruned from the CodeBERT model in the vulnerability detection and code summarization tasks without exceeding a 5 percent drop in accuracy.
-For clone detection, a slightly higher pruning ratio of up to 45 percent is acceptable.
-We apply a similar selection strategy for quantized models.
+As shown in Figures \ref{VDPrune} and \ref{CSPrune}, up to 40\% of the weights can be pruned from the CodeBERT model in the vulnerability detection and code summarization tasks without exceeding a 5\% drop in accuracy.
+For clone detection, as shown in \ref{CDPrune}, a slightly higher pruning ratio of up to 45\% is acceptable.
+In contrast, CodeGPT demonstrates a significantly steeper decline in performance as the pruning ratio increases, indicating that this decoder-only architecture is more sensitive to aggressive weight removal.
+PLBART exhibits moderate degradation relative to CodeGPT but still experiences performance drops at lower pruning thresholds than CodeBERT.
+These findings indicate that encoder-based models such as CodeBERT tolerate pruning more effectively, whereas generative architectures, particularly CodeGPT, are more vulnerable to performance degradation under compression.

+A similar selection strategy is applied for quantized models.
+Two quantization configurations (int8 and float8) are evaluated, and the variant that retains the highest task performance while limiting the accuracy drop to no more than 5\% relative to the uncompressed model is selected.
+According to this criterion, the selected configurations are as follows: CodeBERT uses \texttt{float8} for clone detection, \texttt{int8} for vulnerability detection, and \texttt{float8} for code summarization; CodeGPT uses \texttt{int8} for clone detection and vulnerability detection, and \texttt{float8} for code summarization; PLBART uses \texttt{float8} for all three tasks: clone detection, vulnerability detection, and code summarization.
 Since the knowledge distillation approach, \textit{Compressor}, produces only one compressed variant, we use that version in our subsequent analysis.
 This selection strategy ensures that the most effective compressed models, in terms of both compression and accuracy, are included in our evaluation.
-Their performance is reported in Table \ref{TablePerform} along with the corresponding uncompressed models.
+Their performance is reported in Table \ref{TablePerformCDVD} for program understanding tasks and in Table \ref{TablePerformCS} for program generation tasks, along with the corresponding uncompressed models.

+Table \ref{TablePerformCDVD} presents the pre-attack predictive performance of uncompressed and compressed models for clone detection and vulnerability detection tasks.
+The results demonstrate that the selected compression strategies generally preserve task-level performance across most models.
+Among encoder-only models, CodeBERT maintains comparable accuracy under pruning, quantization, and knowledge distillation for both tasks, with negligible performance degradation.
+Similarly, GraphCodeBERT also exhibits relatively stable performance under compression, though a slight decrease is observed in the vulnerability detection task, where accuracy declines from 0.71 to 0.68, suggesting modest sensitivity to compression.